S-100 bus: History

 A burgeoning industry of "clone" machines followed the introduction of the Altair in 1975.
 Most of these used the same bus layout as the Altair, creating a new industry standard.
 These companies were forced to refer to the system as the "Altair bus", and wanted another name in order to avoid referring to their competitor when describing their own system.
 The "S-100" name, short for "Standard 100", was coined by Harry Garland and Roger Melen, co-founders of Cromemco.
 While on a flight to attend the Atlantic City PC '76 microcomputer conference in August 1976, they shared the cabin with Bob Marsh and Lee Felsenstein of Processor Technology.
 Melen went over to them to convince them to adopt the same name.
-He had a beer in his hand and when the plane hit a bump, Melen spilt some the beer on Marsh.
+He had a beer in his hand and when the plane hit a bump, Melen spilt some of the beer on Marsh.
 Marsh agreed to use the name, which Melen ascribes to him wanting to get Melen to leave with his beer.

 The term first appeared in print in a Cromemco advertisement in the November 1976 issue of Byte magazine.
 The first symposium on the S-100 bus, moderated by Jim Warren, was held November 20, 1976 at Diablo Valley College with a panel consisting of Harry Garland, George Morrow, and Lee Felsenstein.
 Just one year later, the S-100 Bus would be described as "the most used busing standard ever developed in the computer industry."

 Cromemco was the largest of the S-100 manufacturers, followed by Vector Graphic and North Star Computers.
-Other innovators were companies such as Alpha Microsystems, IMS Associates, Inc., Godbout Electronics (later CompuPro), and Ithaca Intersystems.
+Other innovators were companies such as Alpha Microsystems, IMS Associates, Inc., Godbout Electronics (later CompuPro), and Ithaca InterSystems.
 In May 1984, Microsystems published a comprehensive S-100 product directory listing over 500 "S-100/IEEE-696" products from over 150 companies.

 The S-100 bus signals were simple to create using an 8080 CPU, but increasingly less so when using other processors like the 68000.
 More board space was occupied by signal conversion logic.
 Nonetheless by 1984, eleven different processors were hosted on the S-100 bus, from the 8-bit Intel 8080 to the 16-bit Zilog Z-8000.
 In 1986, Cromemco introduced the XXU card, designed by Ed Lupin, utilizing a 32-bit Motorola 68020 processor.